 Stay in Ketosis with Lo-Dough

-The ketogenic diet is a low-carb, high fat diet which has become something of a trend in recent times.
+The ketogenic diet is a low-carb, high fat diet which has seen popularity not just in weight loss, but also in wellness and medical fields too.
 Experts claim that a keto diet has fast and effective weight loss results, though debates are still on about whether or not it’s a suitable diet long term.
 The reason?
-People struggle to keep it up, and maintain ‘ketosis’ - effectively a primal metabolic state where your body starts to produce a lot of ketones to supply energy.
+People struggle to keep it up, and maintain ‘ketosis’ - effectively, a primal metabolic state where your body starts to produce a lot of ketones to supply energy.

 Getting into Ketosis